Guidestar-Free Adaptive Optics with Asymmetric Apertures: Related Work

-\paragraph{Wavefront Sensing with Asymmetric Apertures.} Traditional wavefront sensing methods suffer from ambiguities due to symmetric apertures, leading to multiple indistinguishable solutions.
+In contrast to these works, our method employs direct, feedforward neural networks to estimate wavefront corrections from conventional camera measurements, eliminating both the need for dedicated wavefront sensors and the computational burden of iterative optimization.
+This enables significantly faster correction for real-world imaging tasks. \paragraph{Wavefront Sensing with Asymmetric Apertures.} Traditional wavefront sensing methods suffer from ambiguities due to symmetric apertures, leading to multiple indistinguishable solutions.
 To address this, researchers have introduced asymmetric apertures to break these ambiguities.
-Almost 40 years ago, Cederquist et al.~\cite{cederquist1989wave} first demonstrated that asymmetric apertures enable PR via iterative optimization, albeit at a high computational cost.
-Martinache~\cite{martinache2013asymmetric} later proposed the Asymmetric Pupil Fourier Wavefront Sensor (APF-WFS), which uses a linear model to estimate phase directly under small aberrations, thereby avoiding iterative retrieval.
+Almost 40 years ago, \citet{cederquist1989wave} first demonstrated that asymmetric apertures enable PR via iterative optimization, albeit at a high computational cost. \citet{martinache2013asymmetric} later proposed the Asymmetric Pupil Fourier Wavefront Sensor (APF-WFS), which uses a linear model to estimate phase directly under small aberrations, thereby avoiding iterative retrieval.
 However, this method requires the assumption that phase aberrations remain within the small-angle approximation, limiting its applicability in real scenarios with larger wavefront distortions.
-More recently, Chimitt et al.~proposed~\cite{chimitt2024phase} and demonstrated~\cite{chimitt2025wavefront} a deep learning-based method that combines an asymmetric pupil with a neural network for fast wavefront estimation, learning a direct mapping from the PSF to the phase aberration.
+More recently, \citet{chimitt2024phase,chimitt2025wavefront} proposed and demonstrated a deep learning-based method that combines an asymmetric pupil with a neural network for fast wavefront estimation, learning a direct mapping from the PSF to the phase aberration.
 Unlike APF-WFS, this approach imposes no strict assumptions on the magnitude of phase aberrations, making it more adaptable to real-world conditions.
 While these methods improve PR, they rely on direct point-source references (guidestars), limiting their applicability in uncontrolled natural environments.
 In contrast, our method eliminates the need for the point-source calibration, allowing fully passive wavefront sensing in uncontrolled environments.